Friday, February 21, 2014

 Up Against the Data Wall

-The data wall is a logical extension of Redformy Stuff's complete misunderstanding of how tests work and how human beings are motivated.
+The data wall is a logical extension of Reformy Stuff's complete misunderstanding of how tests work and how human beings are motivated.
 A Data Wall makes perfect sense if you believe A) students are primarily Data Generation Units and B) human beings are best motivated by shame and bullying.

 The Data Walls were inevitable.
 After all, we're well past the point where we decided that generating a bunch of cool numbers with badly designed invalid junk tests and then publishing those numbers in the newspaper would be a most excellent way to motivate teachers.
 Why would we not want to do the same with students?